BCP Cigar 101: Cutting Your Cigar

 Number one, you’re going to get an easier pull than you would from the other cutters because there’s more air able to flow through, based on the larger hole cut into the back of it.
 As a result of that, you’re going to get a little bit more smoke, although it’s going to be less concentrated smoke, and you’re also going to get less concentrated flavor.
-This is a good cutter to use for mild flavored cigars, or for people that don’t like a lot of really strong taste in their cigars.
+This is a good cutter to use for mellow flavored cigars, or for people that don’t like a lot of really strong taste in their cigars.

 By cutting across the back, and opening the entire thing up, the other effect is that you’re pulling more air in at once which allows the cherry, when it burns, to get a little bit hotter, burn a little bit faster, and you’re going to smoke the cigar a little bit faster too.
 Of course, you can pace yourself so that you don’t smoke it too quickly.
 But I’m just going to show you, quickly, how you want to light this up and cut the cap off.

 Again, you want to be careful not to put too much of the cap through, because you don’t want the cigar to unwind as you’re smoking it.
 With the guillotine cutter, as with any other kind, the key is to go through it with one fluid motion.
 You don’t want to chop at the cigar, because it’s only going to damage the cigar.
 So it’s to make one quick, clean, effective cut.
 And then you’ve got a nice, wide opening there.